membrane/api-gateway/distribution/examples/openapi/openapi-validation-simple/README.md

 The **OpenAPIProxy** can validate requests and responses against OpenAPI.
 The specifications can be in YAML or JSON format on disk or reachable over the network.

 ## Running the example

+Make sure to use Membrane version 5 or newer.

 1. Go to the _examples/openapi/openapi-validation-simple_ directory